-In the early 2000’s, researchers found that Galantamine patients had an increased incident of the slowing of the heart rate (bradycardia).
+In the early 2000s, researchers found that Galantamine patients had an increased incidence of the slowing of the heart rate (bradycardia).
 The drug has also been found to contribute to fainting in some patients.
 Individuals with heart conditions, or with family histories of heart conditions, should be cautious and seek medical advice before using the drug.
 It should be noted, though, that there is some evidence that Galantamine might actually reduce the risk of heart attack; further research is needed.

 One possible complication of Galantamine is in patients with kidney problems.
 Because the drug is processed in the kidneys, patients with severe kidney problems will generally be advised not to use it, or to use it in reduced quantities.

 Another possible complication is in patients with liver problems.
 In such patients, doctors recommended a reduced dosage of the drug.

 Galantamine has additional negative side effects for lucid dreamers, but these side effects are hindrances to the pursuit of lucid dreams rather than true physical side effects: (1) Galantamine can disrupt sleep and (2) it can increase the likelihood of sleep paralysis.